SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 ---
 ### Party/soul-bound Tokens

+For more information on the interfaces and templates used in this section refer to the `pbt` folder at the base of this repository.

 #### Create PartyBoundAttributes Unilaterally

-As an issuer of `PartyBoundAttributes`, unilaterally create the instrument and corresponding `Holding`.
-The interfaces/templates for these can be found under the `pbt` folder of this repository.
+As an issuer of `PartyBoundAttributes` (PBA), unilaterally create the instrument and corresponding `Holding`.
 As this is a unilateral workflow, it is only practical for testing scenarios where the issuer, depository, custodian and owner all exist on one node.

 ##### Input file format